 What Happens When You Get A Yellow Card In Soccer?

-Basically, what happens when a player gets a yellow card in soccer is that the player is warned or cautioned concerning their misconduct in the game.
+What happens when a player gets a yellow card in soccer is that the player is warned or cautioned concerning their misconduct in the game.

 Usually, when a player is given a yellow card, the player will have to stop any form of misconduct else, they could get another yellow card which could lead to a straight red, indicating their dismissal from the game.